rudyson/BG-Library/README.md

 ### Library:

 Books and authors CRUD.
-You can view avialable books and authors without authorization.
+You can view available books and authors without authorization.
 If you want to add a new book or author, update its information or even delete it - authorize using JWT token, which you can get using Identity API.

 # First launch

-## Build and lauch .docker-compose.yaml to start using application
+## Build and launch .docker-compose.yaml to start using application

 ```
 docker-compose build
 docker-compose up
 ```

-## If you hava troubles with lauching contenerized applications, run it manualy:
+## If you hava troubles with launching containerized applications, run it manually:

 ```
 docker-compose up -d --force-recreate --no-deps --build postgresql